FrosSky/SA-Plus/README.md

-SA-Plus is a third-party replacement for Grand Theft Auto, which provides additional useful features and improvements.
+SA-Plus is a third-party replacement for GTA SA, which provides additional useful features and improvements.

 please [submit an issue](https://github.com/bloxstraplabs/bloxstrap/issues).